 If your current job title is incorrect, you can notify HR by completing the Job Title Change Form on MyView.

-At first, your academic post history (going back to 2010) was imported from your record but the synchronisation with this data was later disabled, meaning you can edit some imported information on previous posts if it was incorrect.
+In April 2019, academic post histories (going back to 2010) were imported from staff records to help complete profiles but the synchronisation with this data was later disabled, meaning you can edit some imported information on previous posts if it was incorrect.
 See the user guide, ‘Edit Your Person Profile’ for details.

 Do I need to maintain both my website profile and my Pure profile?

-Within a few months of launch, we hope to start using your Pure profiles to populate the academic profiles on the EHU website, so Pure will be the only place you need to go to update your profile.
+In 2020 (date TBC), your Pure profile will begin to populate your academic profile on the EHU website, so Pure will be the only place you need to go to update your profile.